 This module aims to prepare you to plan a brand marketing strategy that will be beneficial to any future fashion-related employer, business or self-employment practice.
 Drawing on strategic marketing concepts and theories underlying the development of plans and controls for long-term strategic purposes, you will study the skills required to design, implement and administer an international brand marketing strategy.

-You will have the option to select one of the modules:
+You will choose one of the two following modules:

 The aim is to provide you with an opportunity to undertake a substantive piece of research.
 This will integrate your research skills development and extend your knowledge and experience to a specialist area of interest on a topic relevant to the context of the internship employer.
 This project will need to be approved by your supervisor.

 You will do a piece of original research and use your exploration of analysis of particular experiences, field-specific problematics, events, practices and institutions relevant to your subject.
 You will continue to collect work and reflect on the relations, interpretations and context of your current academic and intellectual development and practice.
 You should reflect critically on your experience of working with an employer for your personal and professional development, similar to if you are a new manager entering the workplace.

 - Dissertation - 40 credits